Skip to main content

 • Set button width, and the builder automatically aligns them.

-Set up Branching
+Set up branching

 1. Create personalized consumer experiences with branching based on item combinations.